koonwen/ocaml-libbpf/README.md

 example usage of them can be found in [examples/bootstrap.ml](./examples/bootstrap.ml).
 This has been packaged separately since it drags in `libffi` dependency.

-### External dependencies
-ocaml\_libbpf depends on the system package of `libbpf`.
-This is automatically installed along with ocaml_libbpf

 ## Notes on compatibility
 > Libbpf is designed to be kernel-agnostic and work across multitude